linuxmint/cinnamon-spices-desklets/quicklinks@NotSirius-A/README.md

 ### Remarks

 @schorschii thank You for your notes@schorschii desklet.
 I've used it as a template for this desklet (I also use it on my PC).
-Also, thanks to the other desklet author I've used some of your code as a reference.
+Also, thanks to the other desklet authors I've used some of your code as a reference.